 Housed in a charming 17th-century building with winding staircases and cozy rooms, the museum feels like a time capsule of Scotland’s rich storytelling tradition.
 It's one of the stops on the Mountebank comedy walking tour, where guides share funny stories about Scotland’s famous writers.

-• Opening Hours: Monday to Saturday, 10:00–17:00 (closed Sundays)
+- Opening Hours: Monday to Saturday, 10:00–17:00 (closed Sundays)

-• Ticket Price: Free admission
+- Ticket Price: Free admission

-• Suggested Duration: 1 hour
+- Suggested Duration: 1 hour

-24. Take a Day Trip To Rosslyn Chapel
+24. Take a Day Trip to Rosslyn Chapel

-Rosslyn Chapel, just a 30-minute drive from the city, is one of the best things to do in Edinburgh for fans of art, mystery, legends, and history.
+Visarket, a must-visit in Edinbuiting Rosslyn Chapel, just a 30-minute drive from the city, is one of the best things to do in Edinburgh for fans of art, mystery, legends, and history.
 This 15th-century chapel is renowned for its intricate stone carvings, each hiding fascinating secrets and symbols that have puzzled historians for centuries.

 Made famous by “The Da Vinci Code,” the chapel’s mythical allure has drawn visitors worldwide.
 With over 100 carvings of mysterious figures, Green Men, and the famous “Apprentice Pillar,” every inch of the chapel invites curiosity.